deanlockgaard/ArchiveIQ/README.md

 # ArchiveIQ

-**ArchiveIQ** is a semantic document search system that allows users to upload documents and ask natural language questions about their contents.
+**ArchiveIQ** is an AI-powered semantic document search system that allows users to upload documents and ask natural language questions about their contents.
 It uses a Retrieval-Augmented Generation (RAG) pipeline built on a lightweight, modern stack designed for low-cost, low-maintenance deployment.

 ---